-The TOE includes web server functionality that supports HTTPS (HTTP over SSL4) connections from a web browser to the TOE's GUI and CLI.
-The Tripwire Enterprise Server, being a Java application, utilizes the TLS mechanism provided by the JVM in the operational environment as part of the HTTPS communication with the GUI and the CLI.
+application, utilizes the TLS mechanism provided by the JVM in the operational environment as part of the HTTPS communication with the GUI and the CLI.
 The JVM is configured to use TLS for communications with the TOE.
 In the evaluated configuration, physical protection is assumed for all parts of the TOE and for remotely monitored nodes.

-The TOE also uses RMI (Remote Method Invocation) over mutually authenticated TLS v1 network connections to protect intra-TOE communication between TE Server and the TE Agents over an untrusted network.
+The TOE also uses RMI (Remote Method Invocation) over mutually authenticated TLS network connections to protect intra-TOE communication between TE Server and the TE Agents over an untrusted network.
+The connection will utilize the strongest TLS protocol that is supported by both endpoint Java JRE (TLS v1.1 or v1.2).
 RMI is a Java protocol that enables distributed Java-to-Java applications to invoke Java methods on other Java virtual machines, possibly on different hosts.
 Because RMI is only used after establishing an authenticated TLS connection between the TE Server and the TE Agents components, the RMI protocol is not available to untrusted callers.